Borrowing Policy and Debt Portfolio

 Russian Railways’ well-balanced financial policy allows it to maintain a balanced capital structure at the Company, preserve financial stability and manage effectively its liquidity.

-The Company’s borrowing strategy is aimed at maintaining a long weighted average maturity of liabilities and a balanced repayment schedule, while at the same time optimising the loan portfolio’s value and structure.
+The Company’s borrowing strategy is aimed at maintaining a longterm and balanced maturity profile of liabilities, while at the same time optimising the loan portfolio’s value and structure.
+The company pays special attention to maintaining a debt level at a comfortable level to maintain financial stability.

 The Company’s debt policy has established the following guidelines for the size and structure of borrowed capital: